hackclub/harvest/README.md

 ## 💖 Impact

-At Harvest every one of our attendees ended up building an easy Sprig game with multiple levels + a website infoprming as a trailer to their game!
+At Harvest every one of our attendees ended up building an easy Sprig game with multiple levels + a website imade to be a trailer to their game!
 We watched them go from almost no experience in coding to building 2 complete projects by the end of the day and got great feedback that they loved this style of workshops and would love to do more in the near future 😄

 Interested in hosting a hackathon?
 Read [how Hack Club can support you](https://hackathons.hackclub.com/) and check out [An Expandable Guide to Hackathon Organizing](https://expandables.hackclub.dev/organizing.html)!